CONGREGATE – Building Renovation and Renewable Energy Cooperatives

 Project

-To promote interest and participation in building renovation and in the creation of energy cooperatives, the project combines two distinctive actions.
+To promote interest and participation in building renovation and in the creation of energy cooperatives, the project combined two distinctive actions.

-First, it develops a communication strategy to support national building renovation strategies in Bulgaria, Croatia, and Romania and organises at least 28 events to promote this strategy.
-For each country, the project monitors and analyses how current renovation programmes impact residents’ energy and financial savings as well their behaviours and attitudes.
-Results from this study inform future national campaigns for civic engagement in building renovation programmes.
+First, it developed a communication strategy to support national building renovation strategies in Bulgaria, Croatia, and Romania and organised different events to promote these strategies.
+For each country, the project monitored and analysed how current renovation programmes impact residents’ energy and financial savings as well their behaviours and attitudes.
+Results from this study informed future national campaigns for civic engagement in building renovation programmes.

-Second, the project promotes the establishment of public-private renewable energy cooperatives in Bulgaria, Greece, and the Czech Republic.
-To do so, it conducts three case studies per country and supports feasibility studies in the involved municipalities.
-The project then organises at least 19 events to raise awareness for the results of the studies.
+Second, the project promoted the establishment of public-private renewable energy cooperatives in Bulgaria, Greece, and the Czech Republic.
+To do so, it conducted three case studies per country and supported feasibility studies in the involved municipalities.
+The project then organised a variety of events to raise awareness for the results of the studies.

 Results